Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 ## Defining events

-The messages needs to be declared as an event before they can be published.
+The messages need to be declared as an event before they can be published.
 That can be done with marker interfaces or using message conventions.

 ### Via a Marker interface